Frequently asked questions (FAQs)

 These applications can take up to 12 weeks to process and are only granted for the approved practice.
 If an applicant changes practices, they will need to reapply and have their new practice approved.

 Yes.
 If you’re not an RACGP member, you’ll need to fill in the membership application form for overseas-registered medical practitioners and become a financial member of the RACGP.
-The form can be found on the PEP Specialist Stream resources page.
+More information can be found on the RACGP Membership page.

 This is decided by your comparability outcome.

-You must be categorised as partially or substantially comparable to be eligible for the Practice Experience Program (PEP) Specialist Stream, and your time working towards Fellowship requirements starts from the day you commence employment in Australia.
+You must be categorised as partially or substantially comparable to be eligible for the PEP SP, and your time working towards Fellowship requirements starts from the day you commence employment under the PEP SP in Australia.

 If your comparability outcome is:

-• substantially comparable – you’ll be required to achieve Fellowship of the RACGP (FRACGP) within 12 calendar months if working full-time
+• substantially comparable – you’ll be required to achieve Fellowship of the RACGP (FRACGP) within 12 calendar months if working full-time, and up to 24 months if working part time.

-• partially comparable – you’ll be required to achieve FRACGP within 24 calendar months if working full-time.
+• partially comparable – you’ll be required to achieve FRACGP within 24 calendar months if working full-time, and up to 48 months if working part time.
 This includes successful completion of the RACGP Fellowship examinations.

 Working part-time means it will take longer to complete your Fellowship requirements.

-The RACGP strongly recommends PEP Specialist participants do not change practices during the six months program time.
+The RACGP strongly recommends PEP Specialist participants do not change practices during the six calendar months program time.
+You will still need to undertake the WBA and this may be more challenging if you have recently moved practices and are unfamiliar with the new patients, processes and local services.
 Changing practices requires approval from AHPRA and RACGP to reassess the job suitability and supervisor confirmation.
+The AHPRA applications take approximately six weeks to be reviewed for an outcome.

 This process is in addition to issuing of the new provider number which can take anywhere between 8-12 weeks' time to process.
-During the time it takes to process your change of job request and issue a provider number, we can’t pause your program time which means you might find it difficult to fulfill your program requirements in time.
-You’ll need to complete your requirements within the six-month term irrespective of your provider number situation.
+We can’t pause your program time during the time it takes to process your change of job request and issue a provider number, which means you might find it difficult to fulfill your program requirements in time.
+You’ll need to complete your requirements within the six-calendar month term irrespective of your provider number situation.

 The workplace-based assessment (WBA) must be completed between three and six months of commencing employment.
 It provides a framework for evaluating a doctor’s performance and progress in the areas of practice best assessed in the context of the workplace.